GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 |    2 |             4 |       700 | 0.7296423 |

 On the table we can see that **mtry** is constant at a value of 2 for all combinations of number of trees and minimum node size.
+Additionally values of minimum node size range either from 4 or 5.
 This simplifies the visualization of hyperparameters.

 ``` r
 #### Hyperparameters of Random forest ####